 Enroll in HPRS 1201 and let us help you make a decision about choosing a career in the health field.

-- Health Careers Division provides higher education in health occupations.
+- The School of Health Careers provides higher education in health occupations.

 - Certificate and Associate of Science Degrees are offered in the areas of concentration.